Justice Vikramajit Sen

 Skill Games Council.
 The Skill Games Council shall independently evaluate the documents to

-over chance determines the winning outcome of the game.
-This analysis shall be done by the
+chance determines the winning outcome of the game.
+This analysis shall be done by the Skill

 consideration.
 If the game is found to be a “game of skill”, the Skill Games Council shall grant